Twitter silences some verified accounts after wave of hacks | MarketScreener

 scammers have already received more than $100,000 worth of

-cryptocurrency.
-Some experts said the incident has raised
+Several experts said the incident has raised questions about

-questions about Twitter's cybersecurity.
+Twitter's cybersecurity.

 "It's clear the company is not doing enough to protect